emaduzzaman/emaduzzaman/wincore-systems/default-rdp-port-change/README.md

 # Short Guide to Change the Default RDP Port on Windows Systems

-This guide will walk you through changing the default RDP port 3389 to a custom port and then allowing that port in the inbound firewall rule.
+This guide will walk through changing the default RDP port 3389 to a custom port and then allowing that port in the inbound firewall rule.

 ---